miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 # 1, 2, 3, 4, 5
 ```

 6) always value val = function() before printing out the result?
 No.
-7) don't need a copy when palindrome?
+7) don't need a copy when palindrome? if by palindrome you mean "oglindit", no.
 8) printing multiple things on the same line
 9) endl on a new line or after printing stuff on the same line?
 endl by default